geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 In benchmark, but you're welcome to merge the PR beforehand.

 ##### **Geohot** [[00:32:34](https://www.youtube.com/watch?v=22O5E5aAnJU&t=1954)]
-Yeah, the thing that I'm worried about running it in benchmark is that stupid race condition in the onyx loader or whatever it is.
+Yeah, the thing that I'm worried about running it in benchmark is that stupid race condition in the ONNX loader or whatever it is.

 ##### **Geohot** [[00:32:42](https://www.youtube.com/watch?v=22O5E5aAnJU&t=1962)]
 I don't know if it's race condition or memory corruption or what.